sflemingo/KinematicsCalculator/README.md

 	x = displacement in meters
 	t = time in seconds

 Put in variables as arguments.
-To put in an initial velocity of -8.23, use v0:-8.23 Use as many known variables as needed in any order.
+To put in an initial velocity of -8.23, write v0:-8.23 Use as many known variables as needed in any order.

 example: